jcrist/jcrist.github.io-source/content/dask_searchcv.md

 Below you can see the [diagnostic plot](http://distributed.readthedocs.io/en/latest/web.html) for this run.
 These show the operations that each of 24 workers were doing over time.
-We can see that we're keeping the cluster fairly well saturated.
+We can see that we're keeping the cluster fairly well saturated with work (blue) and not idle time (white).
 There's a fair bit of serialization (red), but the values being serialized are small, so this is relatively cheap to do.
 Note that this plot is also a bit misleading, as the red boxes are drawn on top of the running tasks, making it look worse than it really is.

 <img src="images/grid_search_task_plot.png" alt="Distributed grid search task plot" style="width:100%">